 Now it’s time to start thinking about what products you want to sell on Amazon.
 When you’re first getting started, it’s essential to choose a product that meets the following criteria:

 - It’s niche: The more specific and niche your product is, the easier it will be to rank in search results and get noticed by potential customers.
 Look for niches where the top sellers have <200 reviews.

 - It’s not too competitive: If there are already a ton of sellers selling the same or similar products, it will be challenging to stand out and make a profit.

 - It’s in demand: Make sure there is a market for your product before you invest time and money into sourcing the products.
 Use Amazon’s “Best Sellers” list and Google Trends to get an idea of your product’s demand and search trends.

 If you’re on a budget, you can do all your research for free using Amazon’s publicly available data.
 However, if you’re willing to spend some money, 3rd Party services and tools make it easy to find the best opportunity.

 Read More: How to Find Profitable Products to Sell on Amazon

 Step 3: Sourcing Your Products

 Now it’s time to start sourcing your products.
-For those that don’t know, sourcing is a business term used to describe the process of finding a source for the products you sell (e.g., a manufacturer).
+For those who don’t know, sourcing is a business term that describes finding a source for the products you sell (e.g., a manufacturer).
 There are a few different ways you can go about this:

 Source Products from Wholesaler/Supplier